From now on, Health Ministry canteen will only serve 'good food for good life': Mandaviya | www.lokmattimes.com

 From now on, Health Ministry canteen will only serve 'good food for good life': Mandaviya

-The idea behind this is to provide healthy food like baked samosas with row banana stuffing, millet roti, ragi sheera, Ayurveda khichdi, etc.
+The idea behind this is to provide healthy food like baked samosas with raw banana stuffing, millet roti, ragi sheera, Ayurveda khichdi, etc.

 "Our scriptures and scientists believe that our food is our medicine and it's important to adopt good eating habits in life," said Mandaviya.